Creating Inclusive Content

 Outlook

 Accessibility principles for documents also apply to emails - when your emails are accessible, people with differing abilities can read and work with your messages.
-Microsoft guidance at shows you how to add alt texts to images so that people using screen readers are able to listen to what the image is all about, and use fonts, colors, and styles to maximize the inclusiveness of your email messages before sending them.
+Microsoft guidance at shows you how to add alt texts to images so that people using screen readers are able to listen to what the image is all about, and use fonts, colours, and styles to maximize the inclusiveness of your email messages before sending them.

 Accessibility features can be amended in Outlook by going to the File menu , then Options, then Ease of Access.
 When allowing the software to automatically generate Alt text, ensure that you check it for accuracy and amend if necessary.